How to Find an Acoustic Guitar Saddle Replacement

 Step Two: Determine Saddle Compensation Pattern

-Numerous compensation patterns exist, and these are based on factors such as scale length and saddle slot angle.
+Numerous compensation patterns exist, and these are based on factors such as scale length and bridge saddle slot angle.
 Generally speaking, you should replace your saddle with the same compensation pattern used from the factory.
 However, you should only try a different compensation pattern if you are having intonation problems, or if you plan to use alternate tunings.
 For more information, please see our article on Acoustic Guitar Compensation Patterns.

 Step Three: Determine Radius